PATRIOT-BALL/ARK_PD/Arrrknights/docs/getting-started-desktop.md

 ### Prerequisites

-To compile Shattered Pixel Dungeon for desktop using this guide you will need:
+To compile RogueNights for desktop using this guide you will need:
 - A computer which meets the system requirements for [Android Studio](https://developer.android.com/studio#Requirements) or [Intellij](https://www.jetbrains.com/help/idea/installation-guide.html)
 - (optional) a GitHub account to fork this repository, if you wish to use version control